Coverage Adequacy: Are You Actually Protected?

 If you financed or leased your vehicle, there's a significant risk your standard policy won't cover: the gap between what your car is worth and what you still owe on your loan.

-Why it matters: When a new car is totaled, insurers pay actual cash value — which can be thousands less than the outstanding loan balance.
-Without GAP insurance, you'd owe the difference out of pocket.
-This is especially critical for leased vehicles.
+Why it matters: When a car is totaled, insurers pay actual cash value — which can be thousands less than the outstanding loan balance.
+GAP insurance through an insurer averages just ~$7/month, versus $400–$700 if purchased at the dealership.
+This is especially critical for financed or leased vehicles where you may owe more than the car is worth.

 What to look for: Consider these endorsements based on your situation: